agi-merge/waggle-dance/README.md

 As of June 6, 2023, these are not yet achieved.

+- Upload [x format document] report of multi-family housing in the [y metro] area, citing reliable sources and
 - Convert [x simple library] from [y language] to [z language]
 - Develop and create a pull request for [x feature] to the project at [y git url]